Keith J. Krach: Philanthropy

 Krach is the chairman of the DocuSign IMPACT Foundation, DocuSign's philanthropic entity.
 He established the $30 Million DocuSign IMPACT Foundation with a mission to transform recipient entities by using DocuSign technology to streamline operations and make them more efficient.
-This nonprofit foundation provides a 1-for-1 match for DocuSign's employees for nonprofit entities such as the Special Olympics, Team Rubicon, Techbridge Girls, Free The Children, and New Story.
-Krach serves as Advisory Board Chairman for New Story, which, among other causes, provided disaster relief initiative for Haiti after Hurricane Matthew in 2016.

-Krach gave a $1 million gift to City Year for the organization's San Jose and Silicon Valley branch to reach about 1,000 students at 12 elementary and middle schools through after-school programs focused on teaching science, technology, engineering, and math.
-The grant also funds a team of school-based AmeriCorps members, including opportunities for professional development.

 Krach co-founded the Children's Autistic Network and served on the board of governors for Opportunity International.

-In August 2018, Krach made an endowment-level gift to the Sigma Chi Foundation that will establish the Krach Transformational Leaders Workshop.
-This will replace the Balfour Leadership Training Workshop as the largest leadership training event in the Greek-letter fraternal world.

 Through the Krach Family Foundation, he funded the Keith Krach leadership scholarship at Purdue University.
 It has been awarded to five students each year since 2009.
 In 2014, Purdue dedicated the Krach Leadership Center to him.